tohosaku/json-editor/docs/README.md

 ## Feature

+* No dependencies.
+It only needs a modern browser (tested in Chrome and Firefox).
 * Full support for JSON Schema version 3 and 4
 * Can integrate with several popular CSS frameworks (bootstrap, spectre, tailwind).
 * Can improve the style and usability with optional utilities (SCEditor, Cleave.js, Select2 etc).